Woolly Thoughts

 Mental Blocks

-This report was sent to us by Jill Dexter on June 20th, 2001:
+This report was sent to us by Jill Dexter in June 2001

 The aim was to create an Afghan out of 96 squares in school colours.
 All the children in year 6 had to knit a square, half in yellow and half in blue.
 We started with one stitch and increased until there was about 21 stitches on the needle then decreased until only one stitch remained, then cast off.
 A template was used to check that each square was the same size.